Discover Cahill’s Lookout near Katoomba in the Blue Mountains

 Walking path to Cahill’s Lookout

-A short and pleasant 500 metres short walking path brings visitors to this beautiful lookout, which consists of one large viewing platform and two smaller ones on lower levels.
+A short and pleasant 500-metre walking path brings visitors to this beautiful lookout, which consists of one large viewing platform and two smaller ones on lower levels.

 Boars Head Lookout